*On Shore “Other Things to do Around Lake St. Clair” in Macomb & St. Clair County

 Antique Hunting – On M29 in Algonac and in Marine City on the St. Clair River are several large antique shops.
 A nice "inland" area to antique shop is in the town of Romeo.
 Downtown Romeo thrives with unique shops, restaurants, and galleries in a premier historic setting dating from the 1800’s and is listed in the National Register of Historic Places and on the Michigan Register of Historic Sites.
 Fruit orchards surround the town & Romeo is the home of the Michigan Peach Festival each year over Labor Day weekend.

 Shopping – Not far from Lake St. Clair are several shopping & mall areas.
-Newly opened in 2007, The Mall at Partridge Creek is an open-air regional shopping center in Clinton Township.
-Anchored by Nordstrom, Parisian and MJR Cinema 14; Partridge Creek is home to nearly 90 distinctive stores and restaurants.
+The Mall at Partridge Creek is an open-air regional shopping center in Clinton Township.
+Partridge Creek is home to nearly 90 distinctive stores and restaurants.
 17420 Hall Rd.
-(M59) Clinton Township, MI 48038… and there are numerous! stores & restaurants surrounding this all on M59….including Lakeside Mall, a two level indoor shopping experience with all your favorite stores in Sterling Heights.
+(M59) Clinton Township, MI 48038... and there are numerous! stores & restaurants surrounding this all on M59.
 Waterside Marketplace @ 50411 Waterside Drive in Chesterfield Township, just off I-94 @ 23 Mile Road.
-Several stores here including Dick’s Sporting Goods if you need tackle; J.C.
+Several stores & restaurants including Dick’s Sporting Goods if you need tackle; J.C.
 Penney, Old Navy, TJ Maxx, Bed Bath & Beyond, Kohls, Best Buy, and more.

 Other Sports Activities